Dev-123-win/anyvid/PROJECT_SUMMARY.md

 ## 7. Gradle 8+ / Modern AGP Compatibility

 - **Build Stability**: Reverted to the traditional `allprojects` repository management in `android/build.gradle.kts`.
-This provides maximum compatibility across different Gradle and Flutter SDK versions, ensuring `youtubedl-android` (via JitPack) and Flutter's engine are both resolved correctly.
+Updated `youtubedl-android` coordinates to use the new `io.github.junkfood02` group ID, ensuring compatibility with Maven Central and resolving JitPack resolution errors.
 - **Kotlin DSL Fixes**: Updated `minifyEnabled` to `isMinifyEnabled` as required by newer Gradle Kotlin DSL versions.

 ---